 To the right of the drop-down is a scrolling display of all the thread colors in that catalog.
-Scroll through the list and click on the desired new color to populate the lower have of the comparison preview.
-Click Apply to affect the change.
-Click OK to close the window.
+Scroll through the list and click

 To the right of the scrolling display is a color scrubber.
 Click on the small triangle to the right and drag to quickly scroll to the desired color area.